abnermtj/tp/docs/DeveloperGuide.md

 <a id="parsing-of-data-to-construct-commands"></a>
 ## 5.1.
 Parsing of Data to Construct Commands<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-The command classes follow the command pattern.
-During construction in Parser.parse() they get the information they need to execute from parsed data based on the user input.
-Flags in the input are used to separate the different information. (e.g. `/add /n if /l python /k is nice`, has 3 flags, /n /l and /k and the String “python" is associated with the flag /l).
-This information is stored in a HashMap where the descriptor (defined in ArgumentEnum) of the flag is the key and the information associated with it is the value.
+The current implmentation to construct commands begins with the user input, which is taken in by ` ui.getUserInput()`.
+The `Parser` then parser this through `Parser.parse()` which will contruct the command based on the user input and provide the command which everything it needs to execute.

+Parser first derives the kind of command being executed, which is always the very first word typed.
+More important is how the  the parser parses the relevant flags.
+Each command has fields called  called `alternativeFlags` and `neccesaryFlags`. `alterntiveFlags` have an "at least one property" which means that at least one of these flags needs to be filled for the command to execute. `neccesaryFlags` require all of the flags need to be filled for the command to execute.
+Parser references these two fields two know if the flags inputted are required by the command itself.
+It also uses this information to know which flags are missing.
+These flags are then stored in a `LinkedHashMap<CommandFlag, String>` in the command itself where the flag itself is the key and the information associated with it is the value.

-The command can execute at a random time later via commandObj.execute().12
+The command can execute at a random time later via commandObj.execute().

 <a id="editing-feature"></a>